mohammadFeiz/r-layout/README.md

   }
 }
 ```
-- ##### gap property will generate a div by width=12px between each child panels for gapping or resizing panels
+- ##### gap:12 property will generate a div by width=12px between each child panels for gapping or resizing panels
 - ##### attrs property will set all possible html attributes on div by an object.
 - ##### notice that attrs property can be a function that returns attrs object
 - ##### this code will generate below html code: